 Recovery from liposuction is as important as the surgery itself, which is why selecting an experienced surgeon is key.
 The right plastic surgeon will guide you through every step of your healing journey, ensuring your safety, comfort, and satisfaction with the final results.

-Dr. Gabe Salloum at the Miami Center for Plastic Surgery is a double board-certified surgeon with extensive experience in body contouring procedures.
+Dr. Gabriel Salloum at the Miami Center for Plastic Surgery is a double board-certified surgeon with extensive experience in body contouring procedures.
 His meticulous approach to liposuction and dedication to patient care make him one of the most trusted names in cosmetic surgery.
 Ready to take the next step?
 Call us at 305-405-6910 or visit our contact page to book your consultation.